Graveyard Fields Area

 - Long Graveyard Ridge Loop: for a longer hike that offers more exercise, views into the next valley, and even more views from Graveyard Ridge, try this route: Graveyard Fields Loop (R. past Second Falls) - L. on Mountains to Sea Access → L. on Mountains to Sea Trail → R. at 1st (eastern) jct. with Graveyard Ridge → along north side of Graveyard Ridge → R. at 2nd (western) Graveyard Ridge Trail Junction → R. on Graveyard Ridge Connector → L. on Graveyard Fields Loop - R. at bridge to return (More Difficult)

 This is just an overview of trails available in this Trailhead area.
 For all the trail details, visit the trails page.
-You can also look at the Graveyard Fields interactive map to see how everything fits together.

 Here's a map of the Graveyard Fields area.
 For more maps, including printed publications, see our Graveyard Fields maps page.